wxyhly-en/wxyhly-en.github.io/source/_posts/1stlogic.md

   - Mathematical Logic
   - Mathematics
   - Games
+index_img: /img/1stlogic001.png
 date: 2024-11-17 17:55:32
+excerpt: Formal systems were proposed to check proofs.
+I’ll start with simple formal systems then to propositional logic and ZFC set theory.
+I also built a web-based simulator, which later evolved into a game called Deductrium.
 ---

 <span class="likecode">// Note: This article is merely a rough summary of the author's recent study of set theory.
 If you want to delve deeper, I strongly recommend finding a mathematical logic textbook for systematic study.
 Wikipedia is also good.</span>